MoralisWeb3/MoralisDocumentation/moralis-server/getting-started/connect-the-sdk.md

 ### Move Assets

-Try moving the assets in your Metamask and observe how the Moralis Database will update the records in real time.
+Try moving the assets in your Metamask Wallet and observe how the Moralis Database will update the records in real time.

 ### Tip of the iceberg

 As you can probably already see Moralis is true superpower for blockchain developers.
 But this small demo is just the tip of the iceberg.
 Moralis provides endless tools and features for any blockchain use-case.
-Most importantly, every thing is cross-chain by default
+Most importantly, every thing is cross-chain by default.